IUnknown-pUnk-Sec-lab/BOFpad/README.md

 # BOFpad - Notepad TabState Decoder (BOF)

 BOFpad is a Beacon Object File (BOF) that extracts and decodes saved tab state data from Windows 11/10 Notepad.
-It scans the Notepad TabState directory, extracts .bin files, and attempts to recover UTF-16LE or ASCII content to help analysts or red teamers understand what was left in open Notepad tabs — even if the tabs were unsaved.
+It scans the Notepad TabState directory, extracts .bin files, and attempts to recover UTF-16LE or ASCII content to help analysts or red teamers understand what was left in open Notepad tabs, even if the tabs were unsaved.

 ## What It Does